nvpro-samples/nvpro_core/nvvk/README.md

 It uses **nvkk::DeviceMemoryAllocatorGL** to provide **BufferDmaGL** and **ImageDmaGL** utility classes that wrap an **nvvk::AllocationID** as well as the native Vulkan and OpenGL resource objects.

+## allocator_vk.hpp

+If desired some samples may want to easily switch between different allocator classes.

+This file will include the appropriate nvvk::Allocator? class depending on one of three possible defines that must be set prior to including:

+- **NVVK_ALLOC_DEDICATED** : **nvvk::AllocatorDedicated** is a naive implementation that allocates one `VkDeviceMemory` per resource (VkBuffer/VkImage).
+  This is not a recommended practice, but useful for basic testing and low complexity in the samples.
+- **NVVK_ALLOC_DMA** : **nvvk::AllocatorDma** uses the **nvvk::DeviceMemoryAllocator** class to allocate `VkDeviceMemory` in chunks, which
+  lowers the amount of overall allocations.
+This practice is recommended for Vulkan resource management in general.
+There are limits on the amount of allocations that can be fairly low, and there is also a performance penalty going through the OS to make such allocations.
+  Furthermore this allocator class uses **nvvk::StagingMemoryManagerDma** which uses multiple chunks of `VkBuffers` for staging memory.
+The motivation is the same as for memory, we reduce the amount of Vulkan object creations, by sub-allocating temporary space from a `VkBuffer` that is mapped to host to aid the upload process.
+- **NVVK_ALLOC_VMA** : **nvvk::AllocatorVma** makes use of the [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator)
+  and works similar to the `DMA` variant above, it also makes use of **nvvk::StagingMemoryManagerVma**.

+It also provides structs such as nvvk::Image **nvvk::Buffer** etc. that map to the appropriate structs, e.g. **nvvk::ImageDma**.

+See more details in description of [nvvk::AllocatorDma](#class-nvvk::AllocatorDma).

 ## allocator_vma_vk.hpp

 ### class **nvvk::StagingMemoryManagerVma**